General Officer Announcement

 E-MAIL

-Secretary of Defense Jim Mattis announced that the president made the following nomination:
+Secretary of Defense Jim Mattis announced that the president has made the following nomination:

-Marine Corps Maj.
-Gen. Steven R. Rudder has been nominated for appointment to the rank of lieutenant general, and for assignment as deputy commandant for aviation, Headquarters, Marine Corps.
-Rudder is currently serving as the director, J-5, U.S. Pacific Command, Camp H. M. Smith, Hawaii.
+Air Force Maj.
+Gen. Jay B. Silveria has been nominated for appointment to the rank of lieutenant general, and for assignment as superintendent, U.S. Air Force Academy, Colorado Springs, Colorado.
+Silveria is currently serving as deputy commander, U.S. Air Forces Central Command; and deputy, Combined Forces Air Component Commander, U.S. Central Command, Southwest Asia.

 NEWS PRODUCTS